TommySailami/imc-time-series-report/README.md

 </div>

-**Interpretation.** Velvetfruit drifts away and never returns — the mean is not constant.
-We will need to difference once before any ARMA identification can apply.
+**Interpretation.** Velvetfruit oscillates around its long-run mean but in slow ~50-tick swings that don’t fully revert within the window — the local mean drifts even though the global trajectory has no clear linear trend.
+That is enough non-stationarity to require one differencing step before ARMA identification.

 ``` r
 n = length(vf)